-C ranges over ParImp statements, e over arithmetic expressions, b over boolean expressions, x over integer variables, r over reference variables, and v is a fixed field.
-We consider objects with a unique field v for simplicity; extending our work to support multiple fields is straightforward.
-The statement x := r.v loads the value of the field v of the reference v into the variable v, while v is v in the field v of the reference v.
-The statement v is v allocates a new reference with the value of the expression v for the field v, and v deallocates the reference v.
+C ranges over ParImp statements, e over arithmetic expressions, b over boolean expressions, x over integer variables, r over reference variables, and v is a fixed field (for simplicity).
+The statement x := r.v loads the value of the field v of the reference r into the variable x, while r.v := e stores the value of the expression e in the field v of the reference r.
+The statement r := alloc(e) allocates a new reference with the value of the expression e, and free(r) deallocates the reference r.
 The other statements are standard.
-We use a standard small-step semantics v is v where v and v are pairs of a store (a partial mapping from variables to values) and a heap (a partial mapping from pairs of an address and a field to values).
+We use a standard small-step semantics $\langle C, \sigma \rangle \rightarrow \langle C', \sigma' \rangle$ where σ and σ' are pairs of a store (a partial mapping from variables to values) and a heap (a partial mapping from pairs of an address and a field to values).

 An IDF-based program logic for ParImp.
-We build and prove sound a program logic analogous to CSL for ParImp based on our IDF state model $\Sigma{IDF}$ (defined in §3.1).
+We build and prove sound a program logic analogous to CSL for ParImp based on our IDF state model Σ{IDF} (defined in §3.1).
 Our framework also supports standard separation logic, but connecting an IDF logic to ViperCore allows us to focus on the most interesting aspects of the soundness proof.